kivanctezoren/ceng350-notes/350notes.md

         * Getting info. from stakeholders about the required & existing systems
             * Interviewing:
                 * closed (pre-determined questions) or open, or mixed
-                * Not good for understanding domain requirements
+                * Not good for understanding domain requirements: Stakeholder can unintentionally overlook them since they are already familiar with the domain
             * Ethnography: Social scientist analyzing how people work
             ![etno](./img/015-etno.jpg)
                 * Important social & organizational factors can be observed